priyatam/mala/README.md

 ## Goal

-Provide a starterkit and a reference app for coding _and_ designing Clojurescript apps with Garden, Ring, and Om.
+An integrated reference app for building SPA in Clojurescript with Garden, Ring, and Om.

 ## Features